-How often have you worked with a team that just isn’t on the same page?
-This common work situation of being misaligned is not the team’s fault but the responsibility of the leader/manager.
+How often have you worked with a team that isn’t on the same page?
+This familiar work situation of being misaligned is not the team’s fault, but the leader/manager’s responsibility.

-When any of these three elements are out of alignment, the result is loss of efficiency, loss of productivity, loss of motivation and an unacceptable work product.
+When any of these three elements are out of alignment, the result is a loss of efficiency, loss of productivity, loss of motivation, and an unacceptable work product.
 Team alignment is a critical success factor found in high performing teams.
-If you find your team is out of alignment your “job one” is to realign.
+If you see your team is out of alignment, your “job one” is to realign.

 Steps to Contextual Alignment

 1. Diagnosis – before starting any corrective action, you’ve got to understand what is broken and where.
 Look at the team holistically and then in parts.